arrannis1800/test_task_erizos/README.md

 ## UE4 part

 Setting the location and resizing the plane works well, the margins are set correctly.
 Build works on Windows

+It can be modified in an instance or class defaults.
+Or using simple hud to modify it in-game